My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Planning a once-in-a-lifetime trip to Alaska?
 Lucky you!
 Even after growing up in Alaska (15 years) and visiting many times since then, I’m always wistful when I hear of people headed to the place I once called home.

 As you finalize your Alaska itinerary and pack your bags, make sure you leave some room: you’re going to want to bring home at least one souvenir!
-To help you plan ahead for how much space to leave in your suitcase, I’ve put together this list of the best Alaskan souvenirs out there.
+To help you plan ahead for how much space to leave in your suitcase, I’ve put together this list of the best Alaskan souvenirs and unique gifts out there.
 Don’t be surprised if you want to bring them all home!

 1. Alaskan Salmon

 After growing up in Alaska, I was obviously quite spoiled for enjoying the freshest seafood out there.
 I therefore always recommend that while you’re in Alaska, you try the seafood.
 Whether you try fresh or smoked salmon, don’t be surprised if you get hooked and want to bring some home as the ultimate Alaskan souvenir.

 Even if you don’t make it out for a fishing trip on the Copper River or Fish Creek, you may want to bring some delicious Alaska salmon home anyway!
 Wild Alaskan Company offers a recurring delivery box of Alaskan fish – salmon or whitefish.

 On my first trip to Alaska after Mr. V and I first started dating, I brought him an Ulu home as a gift.
 This knife is traditionally used by Inuit, Yupik, and Aleut women, which is what the word ‘ulu’ means (“women’s knife”).
 Nevertheless, it’s a cool souvenir for chefs because it’s such a unique piece they’ll want to use and display it.